 What Is Hay Fever?

-Hay fever is an allergic disorder characterized by an exaggerated immune response to environmental triggers.
-Common examples include pollen, ragweed, and cats.
+Hay fever is an allergic reaction to certain things.
+Common triggers include pollen, ragweed, and cats.

-Also known as allergic rhinitis, there are two types: seasonal, which occurs only during the time of year in which certain plants pollinate, and perennial, which occurs year-round.
+Also known as allergic rhinitis, there are two types: seasonal, which happens only during the time of year in which certain plants pollinate, and perennial, which happens year-round.

 Typically, if you suffer from hay fever in the spring, you're probably allergic to tree pollens.
 Grass and weed pollens may be causing your allergic reaction during the summer.
-In autumn, weeds may plague you, and fungus spores cause problems primarily from late March through November but can be present year round.
+In autumn, ragweed pollen may plague you, and fungus spores cause problems primarily from late March through November but can be present year-round.